davwak/Curing-Chamber/README.md

 All data is logged to a MySQL database, as well as a "last run" CURINGLOG file that you can check for last actions.
 Optionally you can also use the Raspberry Pi camera to take a picture inside the fridge for display on a webpage.

+# Getting Started
+* Install and configure all the software in the Software section below.
+* Name your WeMo switches "humidifier" and "temperature" (or you can edit the names in main()).
+* I put my /raspi-rht/th_2 in /home/pi.
+If you want something else, edit the location in main().
+* You can turn on/off the writeDB() and takePicture() functions within main().
+* Edit the connection options (hostname, username, password) in the writeDB() function.
+* Create a crontab entry for the curingControl.py file.
+I have mine run every 10 minutes:

+`*/10 * * * * /home/pi/curingControl.py`

 # Hardware Requirements
 * Wine fridge.
 * Raspberry Pi 2 B.